 May is drawing to a close, and as its last days near, temperatures soar.
 It feels like it’s been weeks since our last rainfall, and every time I open my weather app, little suns stare back at me.
 The grass in our backyard is becoming crispy.
 My garden requires constant drenching with a hose.
 And the general sense of things is thirsty.

 It’s been a hard month for us.
 A little over a week ago, our dear Nox-cat got hit by a car and killed.
 It was late afternoon when we found out.
 We’d spent a luxurious day lounging on a blanket in the shade.
-Linden babbling and jolting around on all fours, Jordan alternating between practicing with his bow and lounging.
+Indy babbling and jolting around on all fours, Jordan alternating between practicing with his bow and lounging.
 And then my boss pulled up to deliver the kitten we were watching for the weekend, and mentioned that a little dark-colored cat was dead on the side of the road a few houses down.

 My stomach fell immediately.

 We’d never meant for Nox to be an outdoor cat.
 He was too fearless.
 The road outside our house too fast.
-But he’d perfected the art of slipping out between our ankles, and he capitalized on moments when our hands were full with Linden or leashes or armloads of laundry.
+But he’d perfected the art of slipping out between our ankles, and he capitalized on moments when our hands were full with Indy or leashes or armloads of laundry.

 We buried him under the magnolia tree in our backyard.
 It was the first grave we’ve dug for one of our pets, and it felt odd to be the ones to bury him.
 I felt very tall as I stood by his open grave.
 Very adult.